-A total of seventy-five neurologically normal volunteers (fourteen females and sixty-one males; age 22.70 ± 2.06 , mean \pm s.d.) participated in the experiments.
-All participants were right-handed as assessed by the Edinburgh Handedness Inventory (Oldfield, 1971).
-All participants were naïve to the purpose of the experiments and signed an institutionally approved consent form.
-No statistical methods were used to determine sample sizes although the sample sizes used in this study were similar to those in previous studies using similar reaching tasks (Taylor et al., 2014, Miyamoto et al., 2020, Izawa et al., 2008, Kim et al., 2019, Schween et al., 2019).
-The experiments were approved by both the ethics committees of Advanced Telecommunication Research Institute and National Institute of Information and Communications Technology.
+A total of seventy-five neurologically normal volunteers (fourteen females and sixty-one males; age $22.70 \pm 2.06$ , mean $\pm$ s.d.) participated in the experiments.
+All participants were right-handed as assessed by the Edinburgh Handedness Inventory [66].
+All participants were naïve to the purpose of the experiments.
+No statistical methods were used to determine sample sizes although the sample sizes used in this study were similar to those in previous studies using similar reaching tasks [9,14,15,23,42].